Additive Grothendieck pretopologies and presentations of tensor categories: Preliminaries

 \subsubsection{Localisations}

-Let $\bB$ be a Grothendieck category.
-In the literature the notions of `localisation' and `Giraud subcategory' of $\bB$ appear interchangeably.
-It will be convenient to use them for slightly distinct structures.
-A fully faithful additive functor $\mathtt{I}:\bC\hookrightarrow\bB$, from a preadditive category $\bC$ is {\bf reflective} if it has a left adjoint $\tS:\bB\to\bC$, which we refer to as the sheafification.
+Let $\bB$ be a $k$-linear Grothendieck category.
+A fully faithful $k$-linear functor $\mathtt{I}:\bC\hookrightarrow\bB$, from a $k$-linear category $\bC$ is {\bf reflective} if it has a left adjoint $\tS:\bB\to\bC$, which we refer to as the sheafification.
+This terminology is a generalisation of the ordinary usage for localisations, see next paragraph, for which $\tS$ is an actual sheafification, see \ref{ThmBQ}-\ref{sheafif}.
 If $\tI$ is reflective, it follows that $\bC$ is cocomplete.

 A reflective functor $\mathtt{I}$ is a {\bf localisation} if $\tS$ is (left) exact.
 If $\tI$ is a localisation, it follows that $\bC$ is a Grothendieck category itself.
 By a {\bf Giraud subcategory} of $\bB$ we mean a full replete subcategory for which the inclusion is a localisation.
 In other words, Giraud subcategories correspond to equivalence classes of localisations.
+Note that in the literature the notions of `localisation' and `Giraud subcategory' of $\bB$ appear interchangeably, but we use them for slightly distinct structures.

 Besides the notation $\tI$ and $\tS$ for the inclusion and sheafification of a reflective subcategory $\bC$ of $\PSh\ba$, we will fix the notation $\tZ$ for the functor

 By the Gabriel-Popescu theorem \cite{PG}, a Grothendieck category $\bC$ with generator $G\in\bC$ is a localisation of $\mathsf{Mod}_R$, for the ring $R:=\bC(G,G)$.
 It is often convenient to consider a slight generalisation, which recovers the original theorem for a one object category $\bc$. \begin{theorem}[Gabriel - Popescu] For a Grothendieck category $\bC$ with generator $\bc\subset\bC$, the functor $\bC\to\PSh\bc: M\mapsto \bC(-,M)|_{\bc}$ is a localisation of $\PSh\bc$. \end{theorem}